-- If a fire alarm sounds, stay where you are until an "all clear" is announced. - If an evacuation is needed, staff members will escort you to the nearest fire exit located at the stairways at both ends of the 5th floor hallway.
-Never use the elevators during a fire or a fire drill. - If you see smoke or fire, tell a staff member right away.
+- If a fire alarm sounds, stay where you are until an "all clear" is announced. - If an evacuation is needed, staff members will escort you to the nearest fire exit.
+Never use the elevators during a fire or a fire drill.
+Fire exit locations: - First floor: stairways at both ends of the hallway and hallway to the North Building. - Second (main) floor: north and south exits off of the Talbot Hall lobby, exits at east and west ends of Talbot Hall, and hallway to the North Building. - Third, fourth and fifth floors: stairways at both ends of the hallway. - If you see smoke or fire, tell a staff member right away.
 All Talbot Hall staff have been trained on fire safety and evacuation procedures.

-A severe weather or tornado alert is announced over Talbot Hall's speaker system as a "Code Gray Level One" or a "Code Gray Level Two".
+A severe weather or tornado alert is announced over Talbot Hall's speaker system as a "Code Gray Level One" or a "Code Gray Level Two."